exercism/website-copy/pages/faqs.md

 ### How do new language tracks get added to the site?

 A new language track gets created when a member of the community takes the lead on it and becomes a maintainer of the track.
 If you'd like to get involved in helping set one up, there are [instructions here](https://github.com/exercism/request-new-language-track/blob/master/README.md).

+### What happened to my Team from the old site?

+We were expecting to launch it at the same time as the new site, but we didn't quite have time to finish it.
+It will be coming in the next few days.